-One of the best tools available to restaurant owners are online review sites.
+One of the best tools available to restaurant owners is online review sites.
 More and more these days, people are turning to sites like TripAdvisor and Yelp! to help them decide which restaurants they go to.
-Having a good rating on one of these sites could be the difference between bringing in a large amount of new customers or having your numbers shrink.
+Having a good rating on one of these sites could be the difference between bringing in a large number of new customers or having your numbers shrink.

 But in terms of marketing, there isn’t much you can do to improve your standing.
 For instance, with your SEO strategy, there are things you can do to improve your standing within search engines.
 But with review sites, it all comes down to how well you serve your customers.
 That being said, the more reviews you can gather, the better.
 To do this, there are a few proven strategies you can try, that will encourage more people to leave a review on sites like TripAdvisor, and ultimately bring in more customers.

 Ask Your Customers While They Visit

 If your customers don’t know you want reviews on TripAdvisor, they are less likely to give you one.
 Not everyone is inclined to leave a review after they eat, and they need a little prodding.
 There are several ways you can go about politely asking for customers to leave a review.

 First, hang up a sign by the register, near the exit, or on individual tables.
 All it needs is the name of your restaurant, a link to your page on TripAdvisor (or Yelp!), and a short message asking customers to leave a review.

 It’s also not a bad idea to have your wait staff mention TripAdvisor at the end of the meal.
 Have them direct attention to the signs on the table, or simply mention how they can leave a review.
 Having your staff deliver the message makes it more personable, and doesn’t take up much of the customer’s time.